What is syphilis?

 Anyone who is sexually active can get Syphilis.
 Having unprotected sex (sex without a condom) increases the chance of getting syphilis.
 While men and women are at risk for the infection, more than half of the reported cases in the U.S. are in men who have sex with men (MSM).

 Many people do not have symptoms.
-Symptoms may start 10 to 90 days after infection, but the average is 21 days.
+If symptoms do occur, they may start 10 to 90 days after infection, but the average is 21 days.
 Some people may not develop symptoms for years.

 For those who do have symptoms, the most common ones are: